2001 UEFA Cup final

-The 2001 UEFA Cup Final was a football match between Liverpool of England and Alavés of Spain on 16 May 2001 at the Westfalenstadion in Dortmund, Germany.
+The 2001 UEFA Cup final was a football match between Liverpool of England and Alavés of Spain on 16 May 2001 at the Westfalenstadion in Dortmund, Germany.
 The showpiece event was the final match of the 2000–01 edition of Europe's secondary cup competition, the UEFA Cup.
 Liverpool were appearing in their third UEFA Cup final, after their appearances in 1973 and 1976.
 It was the first European final they had reached since being banned from European competition following the Heysel Stadium disaster in 1985.
 Alavés were appearing in their first European final.

 Each team had to progress through six knockout rounds with matches played over two legs.
 Both teams played 12 matches to reach the final.
 Liverpool's matches were mainly close affairs; none of their ties were won by more than two goals.
 The semi-final tie against Barcelona was won 1–0.
 In contrast, Alavés ties ranged from close to comfortable victories.
-They won their first round tie against Gaziantepspor by one goal, whereas they beat Kaiserslautern 9–2 in the semi-final.
+They won their first round tie against Gaziantepspor by one goal, whereas they beat 1.
+FC Kaiserslautern 9–2 in the semi-final.

 Watched by a crowd of 48,050, Liverpool took an early lead when Markus Babbel scored in the fourth minute.
 They extended their lead in the 16th minute when Steven Gerrard scored.
 Midway through the first half, Iván Alonso scored to bring Alavés within a goal of levelling the match.
 A few minutes before the end of the first half, Liverpool went 3–1 up when Gary McAllister scored from the penalty spot.
 Minutes after the start of the second half, Javi Moreno scored twice to level the match at 3–3.
 Liverpool went in front again in the 73rd minute when Robbie Fowler scored.
 With a minute remaining in the match, Alavés equalised thanks to Jordi Cruyff.
 The match went into extra time, the first half goalless.
 With the match heading for a penalty shoot-out, Delfí Geli headed into his own net; as a result, Liverpool won on the golden goal rule.
 The victory meant Liverpool completed a treble consisting of the Football League Cup, FA Cup and UEFA Cup.